jxchen01/jxchen01.github.io/_posts/2016-06-27-Deep-Learning-in-Medical-Imaing.md

 My study note can be found [here]({{site.url}}/Think-About-Deep-Learning), including CNN, RNN, Reinforcement Learning, and lists of interesting papers to read.

-### My Project
+### My First Project

 I developed a deep learning model for 3D segmentation in biomedical images.
-The paper will appear in NIPS 2016.
-The key idea is to perform 2D FCN in each frame to abstract intra-slice context and perform LSTM in consecutive frames to extract inter-slice context.
+The paper will appear in NIPS 2016. [(NIPS 2016 Accepted Papers)](https://nips.cc/Conferences/2016/AcceptedPapers)

+The motivation of this work is that 3D medical images are not always isotropic (i.e., each voxel usually has larger scale in z-dimention than x,y-dimension.)
+In other words, 3D medical images are often viewed as a stack of 2D slices.
+So, the key idea of our solution is to perform 2D FCN in each 2D slice to abstract intra-slice context and perform LSTM in consecutive slices to extract inter-slice context.
 The new model opens the door to migrating 2D deep neural networks to solve 3D problems efficiently.
 More details are coming soon.